psi-im/psi/Readme-dev-cmake-en.txt

 ***/

 /***
-If there is a plguin debug necessity in OS Linux you can do next:
+If there is a plugin debug necessity in OS Linux you can do next:
 - download psi-plus-snapshots repository
 - open CMakeLists.txt from root directory using qtcreator
 - choose profile and build type